Greenn3/shopping_list/README.md

-🛒 SyncCart
+# 🛒 SyncCart

-Because shared shopping lists should cause fewer arguments, not more.
+**Because shared shopping lists should cause fewer arguments, not more.**

+---

-💡 What is SyncCart?
+## 💡 What is SyncCart?

-SyncCart is a collaborative shopping list app built for people who like groceries and structure.
-Create lists, invite others, track items — and soon: split costs, store loyalty cards, and maybe even avoid that "who bought the milk?" moment.
+SyncCart is a collaborative shopping list app built for people who like groceries *and* structure.
+Create lists, invite others, track items — and soon: split costs, store loyalty cards, and maybe even avoid that *"who bought the milk?"* moment.

-It’s a full-stack project that might be a bit overkill for a shopping list, but hey — when you're learning modern tech, go big or go boring.
+It’s a full-stack project that might be *a bit overkill* for a shopping list, but hey — when you're learning modern tech, go big or go boring.

+---

-🔧 Tech Stack
+## 🔧 Tech Stack

-Backend: Java, Spring Boot, WebFlux (reactive), MongoDB
+- **Backend:** Java, Spring Boot, WebFlux (reactive), MongoDB

-Frontend: React + Axios
+- **Frontend:** React + Axios

-Auth: Keycloak
+- **Auth:** Keycloak

-Infrastructure: Dockerized, with a public demo coming soon (hosted on a personal VPS)
+- **Infrastructure:** Dockerized, with a public demo coming soon (hosted on a personal VPS)

+---

-🧠 Why so many moving parts?
+## 🧠 Why so many moving parts?

 Yes, we know — a full-blown reactive backend, OAuth2, and Dockerized services might be a bit much for adding “tomatoes” to a list.
-But this project is not just about the groceries — it’s about learning modern technologies, building real-world architecture, and creating something that might actually be useful someday.
-Better than another "ToDoApp_v3_final_final_REAL.java", right?
+But this project is not just about the groceries — it’s about **learning modern technologies**, **building real-world architecture**, and creating something that might *actually be useful* someday.
+Better than another `ToDoApp_v3_final_final_REAL.java`, right?

+---

-🧪 What's coming?
+## 🧪 What's coming?

-💰 Expense tracking & cost sharing
+- 💰 Expense tracking & cost sharing

-🧾 Loyalty card storage
+- 🧾 Loyalty card storage

-📊 Basic statistics (e.g., "You've bought cheese 16 times this month... are you okay?")
+- 📊 Basic statistics (e.g., *"You've bought cheese 16 times this month... are you okay?"*)

-📱 Mobile-friendly UI
+- 📱 Mobile-friendly UI

-🚀 Public demo link (very soon!)
+- 🚀 Public demo link (very soon!)

+---

-🛠️ Dev note
+## 🛠️ Dev note

 Work in progress.
 Contributions, feedback, or shopping tips are welcome 😄